Palestinian Media Watch: Reception

 According to a 2012 article in Haaretz, Palestinian Media Watch and its founder are associated with Israel's right wing, and the majority of information furnished by PMW relating to Palestinian incitement is of a professional nature.

-In an opinion piece for The Hill, Hanan Ashrawi of the Palestine Liberation Organization accused PMW of having close links with the Central Fund of Israel.
-Ashrawi opined that PMW had an overly broad definition of incitement.
+In an opinion piece for The Hill, Hanan Ashrawi of the Palestine Liberation Organization accused Palestinian Media Watch of having close links with the Central Fund of Israel and having an overly broad definition of incitement.

 Australia's former ambassador to Israel Ian Wilcock, in an opinion piece for The Australian, said of PMM that it "does an outstanding job of bringing attention to what the Palestinian Authority and related organisations are saying in Arabic, as opposed to the usually more temperate comments made in English for the world outside the Middle East."
 As examples, Wilcock stated that The Protocols of the Elders of Zion was prominent in the ideology of the Palestinian Authority, that a Palestinian Authority youth magazine had featured a young woman dreaming of explaining to Adolf Hitler why she killed Jews, and that a Palestinian Authority newspaper had referred to Passover as "the holiday of the apes."